UIUC-iSchool-DataStories/is457_acuacg_spring2025/week02/lecture01p1.md

 ---

-## To Prof. Comstock for an Intro to Storytelling!
+## A quick bit about Quizzes and then on to storytelling!